 Financial clearance Students are expected to make satisfactory arrangements with the Student Finance Office for meeting all financial obligations to the University and to keep their financial status clear at all times.
-Financial clearance must be obtained at the beginning of each quarter, which means as a minimum, tuition must be covered.
+Financial clearance must be obtained at the beginning of each quarter.
 Transcripts The University reserves the right to withhold all information concerning the record of a student who is in arrears in the payment of accounts, other charges, or student loans.
 No transcripts are issued until all of the student's financial obligations to the University have been met, as set forth in this BULLETIN.
 This includes being current in repayment of any student loan.
 A student who wishes immediate release of a transcript must clear all outstanding financial obligations (including those of the current quarter) by cash, money order, or cashier's check before the transcript will be issued.

-Past-due accounts A quarterly service charge of 2 percent is applied on the unpaid balance at the end of December, March, June, and September.
-This is an annual interest rate of 8 percent.
+Past-due accounts A quarterly service charge of 3 percent is applied on the unpaid balance at the end of December, March, June, and September.
+This is an annual interest rate of 12 percent.